 Farming sticks with you.
 Craig and Nancy didn’t set out to make farmers of their two kids.
 Thirty years ago, working the Virginia farm where Craig grew up, they simply thought it would be a good life for their young family.

 “Evidently we instilled something,” says Craig.
 “Our daughter now helps raise crops on an organic farm and our son is going toward the poultry end of veterinary medicine.
 I wouldn’t have guessed five or six years ago that either one of the kids would be that involved.”

 Nancy calls farming “a glue to our family.”
 She says, “We had great times working together.
 I think it has given strengths for them to build on as adults.”

-Craig adds, "In 2018, this will be a century farm in our family.
-So that's kind of a cool thing.
-We can carry on from generation to generation ... and keep the farm in the family."
+Craig added, “In 2018, our farm became a century farm in our family.
+So that’s kind of a cool thing.
+We can carry on from generation to generation … and keep the farm in the family.”

 Farming may have had a strong influence on their children, but the reverse is also true.
 Craig stresses how his kids have changed his view of farm ecology.

 Part of their conservation effort has been to modernize, using new technology to improve animal habitat and health.
 Computer software and innovative ventilation systems have transformed climate control.
-Cellphone alerts keep Craig and Nancy updated on changes in their turkeys' environment.
-The innovations don't just make the work easier, they give the birds a better life.
+Cell phone alerts keep Craig and Nancy updated on changes in their turkeys’ environment.
+The technology doesn’t just make the work easier, it gives the birds a better life.